 The work described herein outlines the experimental design, testing, and results that confirm that distributed velocity measurements are feasible in sCO2 with PIV.
 Though this test was for a benchtop scale, one of the benefits of PIV is that it scales very well from the mm scale to multiple-meter scale.
-Measuring a more prototypical flow to the direct-fired sCO2 combustor is possible with increased flow rates as well as pressure and temperature increases and improvements to geometry.
+Measuring a more prototypical flow for cycle components is possible with increased flow rates as well as pressure and temperature increases and improvements to geometry.